 Historic buildings on the Upper West Side aren’t hard to come by.
 Maybe you’re reading because you’re a big architecture buff.
 Or maybe you’re just hoping your search for Upper West Side apartments lands you in one of these famous buildings.
 Either way, you’ll want to keep reading!
-Without enough time to include every historic building in the neighborhood, here are 5 of the most iconic and historic buildings on the Upper West Side.
+Without enough time to include every historic building in the neighborhood, here are 5 of the most iconic and historic buildings on the Upper West Side of NYC.

 1 West 72nd Street